 Feedly is a brilliant RSS reader app and a must have for learners as well as passionate readers.
 The app lets you organize your blogs, publications, and even YouTube channels so that you can quickly access everything you want to read.

 It presents your articles in an easy-to-read format.
 Hence, you enjoy reading with complete peace of mind.
 As Feedly is connected with more than 40 million feeds, you will get to read anything and everything you like reading.
 Moreover, it is integrated with several services like Twitter, Facebook to let you share your favorite articles with your friends and followers.

 Flipboard is one of the most loved news apps that also functions admirably as a handy RSS reader.
 It's home to everything you want to read from politics to photography; technology to health and fitness, fashion to food.

 You can create up to 10 smart magazines to have instant access to the sort of articles you like reading.
 Based on what catches your eyeballs, it also suggests articles so that you can have easy access to everything you are passionate about.

 Even better, it also lets you read top tweets from reputable sources so that you remain in the loop.
 Additionally, Flipboard is available in 25 local editions, including versions for Australia, Brazil, Turkey, India, and China.

 #6.
 Unread: RSS Reader

 What I really appreciate in Unread is the highly impressive user-interface.
-Thanks to convenient gesture-based one-handed navigation and great mix of typography, it provides a delightful reading experience.
-The app presents your articles in clean interface with rich fonts from Hoefler & Co.
+Thanks to convenient gesture-based one-handed navigation and a great mix of typography, it provides a delightful reading experience.
+The app presents your articles in a clean interface with rich fonts from Hoefler & Co.